 Think carefully before prescribing Septazole with potassium-boosting drugs

-AS A PHARMACIST, you will hear more about possible harm when TMP/SMX (Bactrim, Septrin, Septazole, etc) is combined with medications that increase potassium (ACEIs, spironolactone, etc).
+As a pharmacist, you will hear more about possible harm when TMP/SMX (Bactrim, Septrin, Septazole, etc) is combined with medications that increase potassium (ACEIs, spironolactone, etc).
 This interaction is more risky than previously thought and is popping up on more drug interaction software.

 Trimethoprim decreases urinary excretion of potassium.
 Up to 6% of patients on TMP/SMX develop hyperkalemia and the risk is higher when it's added to other medications that raise potassium like ACEIs, ARBs, aldosterone antagonists and potassium supplements, etc.